John Locke: Religious beliefs

-Some scholars have seen Locke's political convictions as being based from his religious beliefs.
+Some scholars have seen Locke's political convictions as based on his religious beliefs.
 Locke's religious trajectory began in Calvinist trinitarianism, but by the time of the Reflections (1695) Locke was advocating not just Socinian views on tolerance but also Socinian Christology.
-However Wainwright (1987) notes that in the posthumously published Paraphrase (1707) Locke's interpretation of one verse, Ephesians 1:10, is markedly different from that of Socinians like Biddle, and may indicate that near the end of his life Locke returned nearer to an Arian position, thereby accepting Christ's pre-existence.
+Wainwright (1987) notes that in the posthumously published Paraphrase (1707) Locke's interpretation of one verse, Ephesians 1:10, is markedly different from that of Socinians like Biddle, and may indicate that near the end of his life Locke returned nearer to an Arian position, thereby accepting Christ's pre-existence.

-Locke was at times not sure about the subject of original sin, so he was accused of Socinianism, Arianism, or Deism.
+Locke was at times unsure about the subject of original sin, so he was accused of Socinianism, Arianism, or Deism.
 Locke argued that the idea that "all Adams Posterity [are] doomed to Eternal Infinite Punishment, for the Transgression of Adam" was "little consistent with the Justice or Goodness of the Great and Infinite God", leading Eric Nelson to associate him with Pelagian ideas.
 However, he did not deny the reality of evil.
 Man was capable of waging unjust wars and committing crimes.
 Criminals had to be punished, even with the death penalty.

 With regard to the Bible, Locke was very conservative.
 He retained the doctrine of the verbal inspiration of the Scriptures.
 The miracles were proof of the divine nature of the biblical message.
 Locke was convinced that the entire content of the Bible was in agreement with human reason (The Reasonableness of Christianity, 1695).
-Although Locke was an advocate of tolerance, he urged the authorities not to tolerate atheism, because he thought the denial of God's existence would undermine the social order and lead to chaos.
+Although Locke was an advocate of tolerance, he urged the authorities not to tolerate atheism, because he thought denial of God's existence undermined the social order and led to chaos.
 That excluded all atheistic varieties of philosophy and all attempts to deduce ethics and natural law from purely secular premises.
 In Locke's opinion the cosmological argument was valid and proved God's existence.
 His political thought was based on Protestant Christian views.
-Additionally, Locke advocated a sense of piety out of gratitude to God for giving reason to men.
+Locke advocated a sense of piety out of gratitude to God for giving reason to men.